giltwist/GraphPatterns/README.md

 Basic exploration of copurchasing patterns using Amazon data ( From https://snap.stanford.edu/data/amazon-meta.html ) and a GNN

+For parallelization run with:

+export NETWORKX_AUTOMATIC_BACKENDS="parallel" && python graph_patterns.py

-Note: Runs on Python 3.9
+Note: Runs on Python 3.11